The 1990s

 Its awful…

 At this time, promotional music performances were everywhere on broadcast TV.
 It was quite possible to do the same act 4 times on 4 different networks in the same week.
-Yes, I’m looking at you Texas.1
+Yes, I’m looking at you Texas.

 - Still on the musical performances, but sightly more classy, he also programmed & operated the lights in the gone-too-soon Earls Court 1 for the also-now-gone Luciano Pavarotti’s 1998 performance (LD Mike Sutcliffe (Sottyy), for the BBC).
 Quite an experience.
-He took his skills with moving-lights and discovered an intense fascination with what could be achieved on screen - and as the new Millenium approached, this became his primary focus, but before that, another unexpected opportuntiy arose!
+He took his skills with moving-lights and discovered an intense fascination with what could be achieved on screen - and as the new Millennium approached, this became his primary focus, but before that, another unexpected opportunity arose!

 6 months in Pinewood Studios